Legal & Definitions

 Frequently Asked Questions

-How is a CRADA different from a grant?
+How does a CRADA differ from a standard government contract?

 Conclusion